-If you want to develop razor sharp focus, greater peace of mind and the ability to get things done, consider making the time to declutter your workspace.
+If you want to develop razor sharp focus, greater peace of mind and the ability to get things done, consider decluttering your workspace.

-Couldn’t find your keys or an important document?
-Clutter and bad systems were probably to blame.
+Can’t find your keys or an important document?
+Clutter and bad systems are probably to blame.

 In short, clutter doesn’t really enrich our lives.
 Having a giant selection of things often just exhausts us and depletes our energy.

 So it’s important to ask the question …